yuri/ngcourse/handout/04-unit-testing.md

       // Inject the service.
       inject(function(tasks) {
         // Notice that the service is available inside the closure.
-        // We can assert that the service has loaded. expect(tasks).to.not.be.undefined;
+        // We can assert that the service has loaded by calling
+        // getTasks().
         expect(tasks.getTasks()).to.not.be.undefined;
       });
     });